-Document360 starts at $49 per project per month (billed annually).
+Document360 starts at $199 per project per month (billed annually- there’s a 45% OFF sale on this that end on June 2023).
 This is a little on the expensive side considering the functionality is a little more limited than other customer onboarding software.
 Having said that, if you want the simple approach to help docs, then this could work for you.

 Helpjuice is the last help docs tool on our list.
 Like the others, it offers a comprehensive way of creating and maintaining your help doc articles.

 There’s a built-in editor so you can create your help docs and then organize them into a structure that makes sense for your new customers.

 More interestingly, Helpjuice enables your team to collaborate on help docs, much like you can with Google Docs.
 This could be useful when you first start building out your help docs.
 Another feature that Helpjuice offers is detailed analytics.